bmentges/brainiak_api/docs/source/services/suggest/suggest.rst

 Optional search fields
 ----------------------

-``fields`` list of optional fields to search on.
+``instance_fields`` list of optional fields to search on.
 Each field must be an URI or a CURIE.
 Without this parameter, only ``rdfs:label`` and its subproperties are matched.

 ``classes`` list of classes whose instances will be searched, thus restricting the result of the predicate range.
 Each class must be an URI or a CURIE.
 If this parameter has classes that are not in the predicate range, a 400 error is returned.